rollingcoconut/mobile-sec-cookie-mccount.github.io/README.md

 ## PART II (10 points) Emulate!
 ENGAGEMENT_CODE

-### Open Debug APK in Studio
+### Open APK in Studio

 * Android caters to running/debugging pre-built APKs: https://developer.android.com/studio/debug/apk-debugger
-* All we have to do is open the `artifact/cookiemccount-debug.apk` in Android Studio.
+* All we have to do is open the `artifact/cookiemccount-vK.apk` in Android Studio.
 * The actions to click are: `Welcome > More Actions > Profile or Debug APK`

 _NOTE:_ If it is your first time using `Android Studio` be sure to follow the wizard to install Android SDKs (v 34 is recc).